-Their case is actual and well known and if a tragedy on such a scale can contribute to the common good, then we should seize the opportunity.
-On 2021-01-12, we reached out to SolarWinds to confirm that the network assets we used for the evaluation actually belong to them.
+Their case is real and well-known and if a tragedy on such a scale can contribute to the common good, then we should seize the opportunity.
+On January 1, 2021, we reached out to SolarWinds to confirm that the network assets we used for the evaluation actually belong to them.
 We even offered them the findings to help them mitigate them.
-Unfortunately, they did not respond to our requests and we are now publishing our results in this blog post.
+Unfortunately, they did not respond to our requests, and we are now publishing our results in this blog post.

-I implore you to reflect that in addition to threat signatures and TTPs about the malice, we need to start looking at the security posture of organizations as well - and not just after a high profile breach such as this one.
-The information I present below after all, is public and most likely used by threat actors every single day.
+I implore you to reflect that in addition to threat signatures and TTPs about the malice, we need to start looking at the security posture of organizations as well, and not just after a high-profile breach such as this one.
+The information I present below is public and most likely used by threat actors every single day.

 So what’s the evidence?

 As stated above, I used the 86 vetted queries from Shodan against the publicly available network asset information related to SolarWinds.
-In essence, I used the same approach as the cyber rating companies do, which means that they rely in large part on publicly available IP network registration information when producing their ratings of you.
+In essence, I used the same approach as the cyber rating companies do, which means that they rely in large part on publicly available IP network registration information when producing ratings.

 To be reproducible, the uncertainties related to the interpretation of the results must at least account for the following four things:

-- That the service in question may be honeypot, whose intention is to monitor for scanning and/or exploitation of the emulated service.
+- That the service in question may be a honeypot, whose intention is to monitor for scanning and/or exploitation of the emulated service

-In this case, I used evidence from the last 6 months mapped against the publicly available network asset attributable to SolarWinds.
-Mapping the 86 topics against those assets with automation, I was able to detect seven distinct vulnerabilities in their infrastructure, as follows:
+In this case, I used evidence from the past six months mapped against the publicly available network asset attributable to SolarWinds.
+Mapping the 86 topics against those assets with automation, I was able to detect seven distinct vulnerabilities in their infrastructure, which are as follows:

-If you have ever done systems administration of any type of Internet facing services, you have battled against time and expiration of X.509 certificates, which prove the identity of your service to its users.
-You’re probably thinking right now that wait, we should be talking about vulnerabilities, about CVEs, right?
+If you have ever done systems administration with any type of internet-facing services, you have battled against time and expiration of X.509 certificates, which prove the identity of your service to its users.
+You’re probably thinking: we should be talking about vulnerabilities, about CVEs, right?
 Remote code execution, the sexy stuff.
 My favorite retort to that is the following: the Equifax data breach which exposed the PII of 147 million people was largely caused by expired X.509 certificates in critical monitoring systems.

 shodan dork: ssl.cert.expired:true

 The arms race against crypt analysis has accelerated over the past couple of years.
-This means that cryptographic hashes or ciphers perfectly acceptable five years ago have become obsolete.
-SSL version 2 is a cryptographic protocol, which hasn’t met the requirement for Internet facing services for even longer.
+This means that cryptographic hashes or ciphers that were perfectly acceptable five years ago have become obsolete.
+SSL version 2 is a cryptographic protocol, which hasn’t met the requirement for internet-facing services for even longer.
 Its use was prohibited by RFC 6167 in 2011.

 shodan dork: ssl.version:sslv2